 - Performance evaluation (two audio recordings and written transcripts of coaching sessions)

 - Complete the Coach Knowledge Assessment (CKA) – unless previously passed when applying for ACC or PCC designations

 - Purchase ICF Membership

-By having an ICF recognized credential, it enhances your credibility and reassures potential clients that you are an experienced and professional coach; it demonstrates that you stand by a strong code of ethics; it demonstrates a high knowledge and applied skill level; and reinforces the integrity of the coaching profession nationally and internationally.
+Having an ICF recognized credential enhances your credibility and reassures potential clients that you are an experienced and professional coach.
+It demonstrates that you stand by a strong code of ethics, and have a high knowledge and applied skill level of coaching tools.
+Coaching certification also reinforces the integrity of the coaching profession both nationally and internationally.